 When building curved gabion walls, it helps to have a landscape concept plan drawn out.
 This is to calculate the curve and how much material will be required.
-You can get some more ideas from Garden Drum.
+You can get some great ideas from Catherine Stewart of Garden Drum, see here: Garden Drum.

 The other way to achieve a curved wall is to slightly offset smaller cages, see photograph below.
 This gives the illusion of a curve and allows for the cages to be built using no special tools apart from a pair of pliers.